Spreading of droplets under various gravitational accelerations: Abstract

 \section{Abstract}

-Axisymmetric droplets provide a demonstration system to study the spread of complex fluids, which are an essential component of industrial and technological processes, among which \acrfull{am}.
-Tweaking the gravitational environment provides access to different regimes, quantified through the Bond number; in particular, microgravity allows to form large droplets while remaining in the regime where the surface tension effects and internal driving stresses are predominant over hydrostatic forces.
-The \textsc{vip-drop\textsuperscript{2}} module offers a versatile platform to study a wide range of complex fluids through the deposition of initially axisymmetric droplets.
-It offers the possibility to deposit the droplets on a precursor layer: a thin, homogeneous layer, which can be made of the same or of a different fluid.
-Besides, it allows to deposit simultaneously 4 droplets, while conducting shadowgraphy on all of them, and observing either the flow field through \acrfull{piv}, or the stress distribution within the droplet in the case of stress birefringent materials.
-Developed for a drop tower catapult system, it is designed to withstand a vertical acceleration of up to 30 times the gravity of Earth in the downwards direction, and can operate remotely, under microgravity conditions.
+We describe a setup to perform systematic studies on the spreading of droplets of complex fluids under microgravity conditions.
+Tweaking the gravitational acceleration under which droplets are deposited provides access to different regimes of the spreading dynamics, quantified through the Bond number.
+In particular, microgravity allows to form large droplets while remaining in the regime where surface tension effects and internal driving stresses are predominant over hydrostatic forces.
+The \textsc{vip-drop\textsuperscript{2}} (\textsc{vi}sco-\textsc{p}lastic \textsc{drop}lets on the \textsc{drop} tower) experimental module provides a versatile platform to study a wide range of complex fluids through the deposition of axisymmetric droplets.
+The module offers the possibility to deposit droplets on a precursor layer, which can be composed of the same or of a different fluid.
+Besides, it allows to deposit four droplets simultaneously, while conducting shadowgraphy on all of them, and observing either the flow field (through \acrlong{piv}), or the stress distribution inside the droplet in the case of stress birefringent fluids.
+Developed for a drop tower catapult system, it is designed to withstand a vertical acceleration of up to 30 times Earth's gravitational acceleration in the downwards direction, and can operate remotely, under microgravity conditions.
+We provide a detailed description of the module, and exemplary data analysis for droplets spreading on-ground and in microgravity.